goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 Introduction
 ------------

 This is the second part of tutorial.
-If you complete this chapter, you should be able to create content components.
+In the first part, you learned about project directory structure, Buildout configuration, content components and using the form library.
 Content components are objects with a user visisble view.
 A view could be a browser view (HTML/JS/CSS) or JSON or XMLRPC or any other view.
 To exaplain the idea of content components, the ticket collector project started in the first part of tutorial will be expanded with additional functionalities.
 In fact, the collector object created in the last chapter is a content component.
 In this chapter, you will create new content objects like tickets and comments.
 Another thing you might be noticed that every content component, including container objects, there is well defined interface defined using ``zope.interface`` module.

+This chapter explore content components in more detail.
+After completing this chapter, you should be able to:

+- Define schema for content components
+- Create container objects
+- Use ZCML to configure various components

-Before proceeding further, here is an overview of sections.
+Before proceeding further, here is an overview of sections:

 - **Adding tickets** -- This section shows creating a ticket collector objects.
 This section provide a detailed overview of